 - Visitors exiting either the tasting room or Vintage Room will then be shown into the all new shop which is much roomier and pleasant than the one it replaces.
 The shop is set very much in the old Lodge building, adjoining the lodges’ main stone facade, whose large windows light up the shop with natural light, as well as offering magnificent views over the twin cities of Porto and Gaia, and the River Douro.
 The design of the new shop will be much more interactive and ‘hands-on’, there is no counter separating customers from the bottles, as was previously the case.
 Customers can wander around casually, and pick up bottles at their leisure.
 Friendly staff is on hand to answer any questions.
 A great new feature is that the new shop will build on the convenience of a home delivery service, (for those visitors preferring not to carry their purchases home with them).

 This view is spectacular both during the day and at night, when all the medieval landmarks are beautifully floodlit.
-This terrace can furthermore be enjoyed in all weathers as a well-designed 'conservatory' type structure is being built, so come rain or sunshine, VINUM'S patrons can always take in the remarkable vistas.
-Here is a photo from my visit in June.
-You won't believe the difference today!
+This terrace can furthermore be enjoyed in all weathers as a well-designed ‘conservatory’ type structure is being built, so come rain or sunshine, VINUM’S patrons can always take in the remarkable vistas.
+The photo of the terrace is from my visit in June.
+You won’t believe the difference today!

 So when does this all kick into gear?
 I have been in touch with Paul Symington, who along with other family members has been involved in every design decision along the way.
 Paul meets at least once per week for updates and a full walk through of each specific area.